 You can find pretty much any business within Google Maps, and you don't have to leave to make a booking at one.
 Google partnered with a bunch of third-party services such as Experia, Booking.com, and OpenTable, all to let you place a reservation there and then.
 Just find a business and load up the business profile to get it done.

 Android users using Google Pay will also be able to pay from Google Map, and the app itself will also add your plans to Google Calendar if you use it.

 Check weather and air quality

-Google Maps has started rolling out two new layers to Google Maps, one that covers weather and another that displays air quality.
+Google Maps has plenty if different layers for see real-time information in any given area.
+Two of the most useful ones cover weather and air quality.
 That way you'll be able to see current and forecasted weather for another location, as well as how good the local air is at any given time.